Self-Compassion for the Female Athlete (Podcast – 31:36mins).

 Citation: Neff, K. (2024).
 What is Self-Compassion?
 Self-Kinpassion (A Sport, Health, and Exercise Self-Compassion Website). www.self-kinpassion.com

-Abstract: Key findings show male athletes low on SC were more likely to express destructive reactions as feeling stigmatized when seeking help; Male athletes high on SC reported better psychological well-being and decreased shame; Website includes Youtube video – “Self-Compassion and Masculinity”.
+Abstract: Key findings indicate that male athletes with low self-compassion were more likely prone to negative reactions, such as feeling stigmatized when seeking help.
+In contrast, those with high self-compassion reported greater psychological well-being and reduced feelings of shame.
+The website also features a YouTube video titled “Self-Compassion and Masculinity.”

 Creating Pressure in Training to Improve Performance (Journal - 10mins)